SierraSoftworks/github-backup/docs/guide/README.md

     # Backup all of the repositories starred by the currently authenticated user
   - kind: github/repo
     from: "starred"
-    to: /backups/github/starred
+    to: /backups/starred/repos
     credentials: !Token "your_github_pat"

     # Backup all GitHub Gist accessible to the user associated with the provided credentials
   - kind: github/gist
-    from: "users/<username>"
+    from: "users"
-    to: /backups/gists
+    to: /backups/gists/user
     credentials: !Token "your_github_pat"

+    # Backup all of the gists starred by the currently authenticated user
+  - kind: github/repo
+    from: "starred"
+    to: /backups/starred/gists
+    credentials: !Token "your_github_pat"

     # Backup all of the public GitHub Gist by a specific user
   - kind: github/gist
     from: "users/<username>"
-    to: /backups/gists
+    to: /backups/gists/<username>
 ```

 ## Filtering